rbpatt2019/rbpatt2019.github.io/_publications/2021_02_01_selecting_single_cells_parameters.md

 **Conclusion**: chooseR is a simple, conceptually understandable tool that can be used flexibly across clustering algorithms, workflows, and datasets to guide clustering parameter selection and characterize cluster robustness.

+## Full Text

+The full text of this article is available [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-03957-4).